Online conformal inference for multi-step time series forecasting: Extending conformal prediction for multi-step forecasting

 We do not consider the update equation \(\alpha_{t+1|t-h+1} := \alpha_{t|t-h} + \gamma(\alpha - \mathrm{err}_{t|t-h})\) in this context, as the available information at time \(t\) is insufficient to estimate \(\alpha_{t+h|t}^{*}\) required for \(h\)-step forecasts.

 Selecting the parameter \(\gamma\) is pivotal yet challenging. \citet{gibbs2021} suggest setting \(\gamma\) in proportion to the degree of variation of the unknown \(\alpha_{t}^{*}\) over time.
 Several strategies have been proposed to avoid the necessity of selecting \(\gamma\).
-For example, \citet{zaffran2022} use an adaptive aggregation of multiple ACPs with a set of candidate values for \(\gamma\) , determining weights based on their historical performance. \citet{bastani2022} propose a multivalid prediction algorithm in which the prediction set is established by selecting a threshold from a sequence of candidate thresholds.
-However, both previous methods fail to promptly adapt to the local changes.
-To address this limitation, \citet{gibbs2024} suggest adaptively tuning the step size parameter \(\gamma\) in an online setting, choosing an ``optimal'' value for \(\gamma\) from a candidate set of values by assessing their historical performance.
+For example, \citet{zaffran2022} use an adaptive aggregation of multiple ACPs with a set of candidate values for \(\gamma\), determining weights based on their historical performance. \citet{bastani2022} propose a multivalid prediction algorithm in which the prediction set is established by selecting a threshold from a sequence of candidate thresholds.
+Both methods rely on update schemes that place substantial weight on older historical data, which may impede rapid adaptation to abrupt changes \citep{gibbs2024}.
+Therefore, \citet{gibbs2024} propose an alternative expert selection scheme that adaptively tunes the step-size parameter over time and places greater emphasis on more recent observations by construction, enabling faster responses to sudden environmental shifts.

 The theoretical coverage properties of ACP suggest that a larger value for \(\gamma\) generally results in less deviation from the target coverage.
-As there is no restriction on \(\alpha_{t+h|t}\) and it can drift below \(0\) or above \(1\), a larger \(\gamma\) may lead to frequent output of null or infinite prediction sets in order to quickly adapt to the current miscoverage status.
+As there is no restriction on \(\alpha_{t+h|t}\), and it can drift below \(0\) or above \(1\), a larger \(\gamma\) may lead to frequent output of null or infinite prediction sets in order to quickly adapt to the current miscoverage status.